 After these two election night counts are finished, the ballot papers are packaged up in their piles, and securely transported to the returning officer for the electoral district.

-The day after the election –always a Sunday in South Australia - every vote counted on election night is counted again under the supervision of the returning officer for each electoral district.
+After the election every vote counted on election night is counted again under the supervision of the returning officer for each electoral district.

 The returning officer also looks closely at all the ballot papers that were placed in the informal pile on election night.
 Some ballot papers may in fact be formal and can be counted.
 Some ballot papers that don’t have all the preferences marked on them can be accepted as formal if they match a voting ticket lodged by a candidate.